 A 534-space covered parking lot is available, where visitors receive up to three hours validated parking with a minimum purchase.

 A complimentary shuttle that operates throughout the Ka'anapali Beach Resort makes regular stops at the Village.

-Whalers Village offers a wife assortment of shopping ranging from a top Hawaii sundry store (ABC Store) to high end boutiques.
+Whalers Village offers a wide assortment of shopping ranging from a top Hawaii sundry store (ABC Store) to high-end boutiques.

 Within the Village are over 20 apparel stores including such island favorites as Blue Ginger (island fashions and casual resort wear), Crazy Shirts (high quality t-shirts), Honolua Surf Co. (internationally-known surf apparel), Kahala (island sportswear), Tori Richard (island sportswear) and Tommy Bahama (fashions and island-inspired home furnishings).

 For shoppers seeking the ultimate in high-end boutiques, Whalers Village in offers Coach (high-fashion accessories—leather goods, silk scarves, business essentials, handbags, and stylish gifts) and Louis Vuitton (leather goods for men and women).

 For those seeking gift, art and specialty stores, Whalers Village offers a wide variety including such unique Hawaii stores as Honolulu Cookie Company (locally-owned gourmet cookie company), Lahaina Printsellers (original and reproduction antique maps and rare prints), Lahaina Scrimshaw (traditional engravings onto whale ivory using fossil ivory) and Martin & Macarthur (fine woodwork gifts and furniture).

 Top island jewelry companies include Baron & Leeds, Dolphin Galleries Jewelry, Jessica's Gems, Maui Divers of Hawaii, Na Hoku and the Pearl Factory.